isomerpages/nyp-sirs/_digital-programmes/masterclasses-&-workshops/Master Google to Elevate Your Marketing Strategies and Maximise Business Returns.md

 <h4>Outline</h4>
 * Build data dashboards and reports in Google Sheets, and create Data Studio dashboards and reports
 * Use data visualisation to derive insights for decision-making
-* Set up and structure a web property using GA4’s reporting tools and features, and generate insights to optimise website and campaign performance
+* Set up and structure a web property's analytics using GA4’s reporting tools and features, and generate insights to optimise website and campaign performance
 * Prepare for the Google Analytics Certification assessment by understanding GA4 and its tools and features
 * Set up and manage campaigns on Google Ads, and apply targeting techniques to improve conversions
 * Optimise ad campaign ROI through insights from campaign and competitive analysis